pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 - CPU usage (in CPU seconds)
 - Memory usage (in megabytes)

-And the theoretical upperbounds we calculcated:
+And the theoretical upper bounds we calculated:
 - Server should be able to process up to ~17k requests per second for RO workload (before DB becomes bottleneck)
 - Server should be able to process up to ~1.6k requests per second for RW workload (before DB becomes bottleneck)
 - Server can use up to 16 CPU seconds per second (since the test machine has 16 logical cores)